 Submarine Cable Test Tools

 Building, activating, and maintaining submarine cable networks presents unique challenges associated with accessibility, long distances, and constant exposure to the elements.
-Throughout the life cycle of a submarine cable network, it is critical to use the right test and monitoring tools.
+Throughout the submarine cable network life cycle, it is critical to use the right test and monitoring tools.
 See all submarine cable test tools.

-During construction, end face inspection can detect dirt particles or other physical defects whose impact can either diminish or halt network performance (and produce bad test results).
+During construction, end face inspection can detect dirt particles or other physical defects whose impact can either diminish or halt the performance of the network (and produce bad test results).
 Perhaps the most essential tool for physical layer fiber verification is the OTDR.
 Specialized types can be used for long haul wet plant OTDR as well as versatile bidirectional dry plant OTDR.

 Service activation requires tools for optical power measurement and spectrum analysis along with data network equipment testing.
 In order to quantify optical power, a ruggedized optical power meter is an essential tool.
 High quality Optical Spectrum Analyzers (OSA) for performing Optical Signal-to-Noise Ratio (OSNR) measurement and Network testers for latency, throughput, jitter, and frame loss/bit error rate analysis are also a must during this phase to validate and certify network performance.